lvit001/Project-4/README.md

     - Hypoglycemia
     - Urinary Tract Infection
     - Chicken Pox
-2. The data was broken into X and y data frames, X representing the features and y representing the output
+2. The data was broken into X and y data frames, with X representing the features and y representing the output.
     - X = Disease Column
     - y = Symptom Columns
-4.
+3. The X dataset was encoded first using `pd.get_dummies(X, dtype=int)`.
+This resulted in 127 columns of symptoms, which would need the titles cleaned and duplicate symptom columns combined.
+4. The `Symptom_X_` prefix was removed from all the columns to leave only the symptom name.
+5. The duplicate columns were combined via addition through `X=X.groupby(level=0,axis=1).sum()`.
+6.